 Versus concrete, rubber will dampen the noise from axes hitting the floor.
 Additionally, rubber flooring is extremely durable, meaning it will stand up nicely to people walking on it or to axes falling onto it.
 Rubber installs quickly over the top of cement or other hard floors.

 Rubber provides a nice footing for people too.
 The last thing you want is someone holding an axe – and preparing to throw it with some force behind it – slipping halfway through the throwing motion, causing the axe to fly in a direction other than the intended target.

 Finally, rubber is an excellent axe-throwing lane flooring when it comes to durability.
 You don’t want to have to reinstall the floor after six to 12 months.
 Selecting a rubber floor that has a decent level of thickness to it will give you a longer-lasting performance and a good value over time.

 Flooring Use Cases

-Another option for an axe throwing lane flooring roll that provides even a bit more of a bargain is the 3/8-inch rolled rubber regrind confetti product.
-Confetti rubber rolls make use of scrap material that’s left over from first runs.
-These scrap rubber rolls are just as tough and durable as the first run rolls, but they have a roughly 10% color mixed in with the black and they cost a little less.
+Another option for an axe-throwing lane flooring roll that provides even a bit more of a bargain is the 3/8-inch rolled rubber regrind confetti product.
+Confetti rubber rolls make use of scrap material that’s left over from the first runs.
+These scrap rubber rolls are just as tough and durable as the first-run rolls, but they have a roughly 10% color mixed in with the black and they cost a little less.

 Advantages of Rubber Flooring

-As one final advantage in using rubber as axe throwing lane flooring, it’s easy to clean.
+As one final advantage of using rubber as axe throwing lane flooring, it’s easy to clean.
 It can be swept as needed.
-And should you need to clean it more thoroughly, rubber can be mopped and allowed to air dry.
+Should you need to clean it more thoroughly, the rubber can be mopped and allowed to air dry.

 Axe throwing can be safe and enjoyable when you employ a form of thick rubber flooring in your establishment’s layout.